Problem

 Website strategy

-As a new website, identifying the user journey and key pages was essential, achieved by brainstorming features and page names on paper and organising them to design the optimal sitemap.
+As a new website, identifying the user journey was essential through a website strategy session - identifying pages on paper and sorting them to optimise the website sitemap.

 Website wireframing